braimbau/ckeditor5-build-classic-custom/README.md

  <summary>Make the changes permanent</summary>

 1 - Make sure that the changes are working localy

+2 - Update the version in package.json

-2 - Add, commit and push to github
+3 - Add, commit and push to github

-3 - List any changes to the plugin list on top of the readme
+4 - List any changes to the plugin list on top of the readme

 </details>